ceri-num/uv-cdaw/FrontEnd/JS/intro.md

 ```
 Oh, you also have an auto semi-colon adder, which means that `var a = 7;` is equal to `var a = 7`...

+For fun, go check this [video](https://www.destroyallsoftware.com/talks/wat) and start the video at `1:22`, or even this [one](https://www.destroyallsoftware.com/talks/the-birth-and-death-of-javascript).

 ## How to insert your script in your page
 To insert some javascript to your page, there is only one way: by using the `<script>` element.
 Generally speaking, this element is placed in between the `<head>` element of your page.
 One `script` element is used for one javascript script, so if you have several of them, the same goes for the elements.